kenny-designs/MechEngine/README.txt

+<----- Quick word about the current state of Mech Engine ----->
+As of right now, there's not much to see.
+You can have the models walk around the scene and even try loading in a few of your own.
+Check out the MyGame.cpp and see what you can do!
+Sadly though, there aren't any epic battles to be had, stories to follow, or even any additonal pylons to construct...
+There's still quite a ways to go before the engine will give us all that but, in due time, we shall get there!
+If you have any questions, ideas, criticisms, or anything else please let me know!

+I can be reached at alexanderman2004@yahoo.com.
+Please mention the Mech Engine in the subject of your email or I might mistake it for spam.

+You can also visit my website at http://www.kenny-designs.com/

 The included files are a template for the Mech Engine.
 Below you'll find an FAQ explaining just what the Mech Engine is and how to use it.